 You might be a local Salford or Greater Manchester employer who can offer work experience or job opportunities or someone who wants to give back and volunteer at The Shed.
 Get in touch and get involved

-To refer a person to The Shed, please contact Adrian Fields (Co-ordinator) in the first instance, for an informal discussion.
+To refer a person to The Shed, please contact our team via email

 If you want to get involved and make a difference, get in touch with us to discuss how you can help.